-- People taking Suboxone® can use non-opioid analgesics such as paracetamol, aspirin and NSAIDs/non-steroidal anti-inflammatory drugs like diclofenac and ibuprofen for mild to moderate pain relief.
-Opioid medications are less effective if you are taking Suboxone®.
-Speak to the doctor about other options for severe pain - Just in case you are in an accident and require emergency medical assistance CADS will supply you with an information card you can keep in your wallet saying you are taking Suboxone®.
-This is to inform the emergency medical personnel that usual opioid pain-relief medications such as morphine may not give you the pain relief you need and you may need to be given alternative pain medication or a different dose.
+- People taking bup can use non-opioid analgesics such as paracetamol, aspirin and NSAIDs/non-steroidal anti-inflammatory drugs like diclofenac and ibuprofen for mild to moderate pain relief.
+Speak to the doctor about other options for severe pain - Just in case you are in an accident and require emergency medical assistance CADS will supply you with an information card you can keep in your wallet saying you are taking bup.
+This is to inform the emergency medical personnel that usual opioid pain-relief medications such as morphine may not give you the pain relief you need and you may need alternative pain medication or a different dose.

-Hospitals may not carry a stock of Suboxone® so if you have any planned admissions it's important to tell your nurse, doctor or key worker so they can help arrange your medication for you.
+Hospitals may not carry a stock of buprenorphine so if you have a planned hospital admission it is important to tell your nurse, doctor or key worker so they can help arrange your medication for you.